Skip to main content

 Supervision plan with hidden helpers, no-show contingency for RSVPs, and an exit strategy if the energy crashes.
 Hand the playlist fully to the celebrant.

-49 tasks for this band
+49 tasks total

 • Plan supervision with at least one parent visible but not hovering